 If you love cool and refreshing summer salads, don’t miss my broccoli and red cabbage slaw!

-Crissy’s Tips for Making This Summer Potluck Salad Recipe
+Crissy’s Tips for Making German Cucumber Salad

 - I’m a huge fan of getting my cucumbers super thinly sliced for this recipe.
 I’m talking SUPER THIN!
-I use a simple mandoline slicer to achieve paper-thin slices.
+I use a mandoline slicer to achieve paper-thin slices.

 - Of course, if you like chunkier bits of cucumber, you can certainly cut it however you like.
 I’ve seen others who have made this recipe using thick bits of cucumber.
 I’m sure it tastes good too.